 Miniature furniture pieces crafted painstakingly and perfectly are definitely not toys for children to play with and then toss away in some place apart from its display position.
 Children of collectors learn this soon enough when they attempt to treat these valuable pieces as toys.

 Building tiny pieces of furniture is not simple, but with the help of a , it's quite easy to learn the craft in a short time.
-Neither are there many time saving ideas or short-cuts.
+Neither are there much time-saving ideas or short-cuts.
 The emphasis is quality rather than quantity as many styles may take days or even weeks to construct.

 Making miniature furniture is an age long hobby, and today it is a lucrative venture because more and more new age collectors are seeking to acquire this unique and exquisite craft of the bygone era.